-Stonegate have a proven track record of successfully operating and continuing to promote the licensing objectives in premises located within cumulative impact zones across the country.
-No less than 37 Stonegate premises within cumulative impact have been granted extended hours since December 2012 and the applicant notes that thanks to the company's robust internal policies and procedures and cooperation with Responsible Authorities, none of these premises have been the subject of any subsequent enforcement action to reduce the hours.
+Stonegate have a proven track record of successfully operating and continuing to promote the Licensing Objectives in premises located within cumulative impact zones across the country.
+66 Stonegate premises within cumulative impact have been granted extended hours since December 2012.
+The applicant considers that due to the Company's robust internal procedures and policies and cooperative and partnership working with the Responsible Authorities that none of these have been subject to any suggestion that they have had an adverse impact on cumulative impact and further none of the premises have been subject to any enforcement action to reduce the trading hours.